 Choosing the best mobile equipment for your needs takes quite a bit more than luck.
-Those looking to bring on new barcode data collection technology have a variety of items to consider before a large purchase.
-Use this as a guide to ensure you don’t waste your cabbage or get pinched by not fully understanding what you are getting with your purchase.
+Those looking to bring on new bar code data collection technology have a variety of items to consider before a large purchase.
+Use this guide so you fully understand what you are getting with your purchase.

 Choose mobile equipment with the features that meet your needs.

-When considering bringing on new mobile computing equipment for your company be sure to jot down your top reasons for the purchase.
-Are you looking for newer technology, faster print or scanning speed, more durability or resistance to certain elements?
+When considering bringing on new mobile computing equipment, be sure to jot down your top reasons for the purchase.
+Are you looking for newer technology, faster print or scanning speed, or increased durability?
 There’s a solution out there to suit your needs.
-Other questions worth considering include:

 What type of barcodes are being scanned?